CSICS-ODU/Delloite_Privacy_LLama-Models/README.md

 ## Running the models

-After Cloning the Model you can run the
+After cloning this repository, you can execute the .ipynb file to run the open-source Llama models.
+The output displays the accuracy of the Defender Mechanism both before and after mitigating adversarial prompts.
 ```